fikinitiative/fik-dev/readme.md

 ## Frequently Asked Questions
 In order to create a thumbnail gallery for products, you must add a Custom Field to the product, where the key will be "product_image" and the value will be the ID of the image uploaded to the WordPress media library.
 Add as meny "product_image" custom fields as images needed.

+Quantity in a product may be modified adding a custom field named "quantity", setting quantity to 0 will triger the Out of stock state for a product.

 ## Contributing

 Everyone is welcome to help contribute and improve this project.
 There are several ways you can contribute: